a-shine/niab-automated-phenotyping/README.md

 This notebook provides a full overview of the phenotyping pipeline, documenting each step.
 A hosted version of notebook [notebooks/012-canopy-coverage-tracking.ipynb](./notebooks/012-canopy-coverage-tracking.ipynb) is available on [Kaggle](https://www.kaggle.com/code/alexandreshinebourne/012-canopy-coverage-tracking-kaggle-version).

+Pre-trained model weights have also been uploaded to [Kaggle](https://www.kaggle.com/models/alexandreshinebourne/mc-dropout-u-net-teff-shoot-semantic-segmentation).

 To install the required dependencies and source files, follow these steps:

 1. Clone the repository onto machine